United Way St. Croix Valley is proud to support the ALICE initiative in Pierce, Polk and St. Croix counties.

 - 42% of Wisconsin households can’t afford the basics of housing, food, health care, child care, and transportation, despite working.

 - There are nearly 670,922 ALICE households in Wisconsin, more than double the official poverty rate.
-Together, with those in poverty, there are 960,131 households unable to make ends meet in Wisconsin.
+Together, with those in poverty, there are 960,131 households unable to make ends meet in WI.

 - More than two-thirds of Wisconsin's municipalities have more than 30 percent of households unable to afford life’s basic necessities.